willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

    ```
    docker-compose ps
    ```
-3. Access the Postgres container terminal:
+3. Access the PostgreSQL container terminal:
    ```
    docker exec -it <container_name> sh
    ```
-   If you see `#` then you are logged into the container's operating system shell and have access to its environment.\
+   If you see the `#` prompt, you are logged into the container's shell and have access to its environment.\
    Connect to the PostgreSQL database in the container using the data defined in `docker-compose`:
    ```
    psql -U admin -d postgres_db
    ```
-   You can perform SQL operations:
+   You can now execute SQL queries, such as:
    ```
    CREATE TABLE users (
     id SERIAL PRIMARY KEY,